syntevo/docs/src/SmartGit/Manual/Integrations/GitHub-integration.md

 ![](../attachments/53215440/53215446.png)

 Note that the screenshot above shows the interface of the organization's manager.
-If you are not the manager, but just a member of the organization, you can request access for the [SmartGit application](https://github.com/settings/connections/applications/d9f33087e985e76e9029) to this organization from your **Settings - Applications**, tab **Authorized OAuth Apps**: select **SmartGit** here and check for which organizations you may request access.
+If you are not the manager, but just a member of the organization, you can request access for the [SmartGit application](https://github.com/settings/connections/applications/d9f33087e985e76e9029) to this organization from your **Settings** -> **Applications** -> **Authorized OAuth Apps**: select **SmartGit** here and check for which organizations you may request access.
 The screenshot below shows `syntdev2` for which access can be requested.
 Once done so, the organization manager will receive a notification and may confirm.

 ![](../attachments/53215440/53215442.png)